M305-g/ONLINE-STORE-ORDERS/README.md

 # ONLINE-STORE-ORDERS
 OVERVIEW

-This project analyzes customer orders from online store to uncover sales trends, and products performance.
-It includes data cleaning by Excel, Sql queries and Tableau dashboard for visualizations to support business.
+This project demostrates end to end analytics skills.Excel for cleaning, SQL for querying and Tableau for visualization

-OBJECTIVES
+## Objectives

 -Clean and organize raw datasets

 -Analyze sales performance

--Identify top selling products
+-Identify top selling products that helps to optimize marketing strategy

 -Referral source that generate high income

 -Create interactive dashboards for business insights

-TOOLS USED
+## Tools Used

 Excel - Data cleaning and processing